microsoft/azuredatastudio/extensions/data-workspace/README.md

 ### Azure Data Studio

-This extension is provided as a separate extension in the marketplace.
-It is required by the `SQL Database Projects` extension and will be installed automatically when that extension is installed.
+This extension is built into Azure Data Studio and will show up under the list of builtin extensions.

 ## Code of Conduct